epfl-lasa/koptev_demo/README.md

 - fwli on computer connected to panda
 - optitrack and koptev-demo on RTX_PC

 Make sure the IP adresses are correct and communication runs smoothly.
-These can be checked in the ds_mppi/config.yaml file
+These can be checked in the ds_mppi/config.yaml file and in franka_zmq_bridge/bridge_torque_controller.py

 Then run the following commands.